What to know about screening for lung cancer

 Screening for lung cancer can help catch the disease early—and it could save your life.

-Lung cancer is very common, and accounts for almost one-quarter of death from cancer in the U.S. About 90 percent of lung cancer cases are due to smoking.
+Lung cancer is very common, accounting for about one-fifth of cancer deaths in the United States.
+Up to 90 percent of lung cancer cases are due to smoking.

-“Lung cancer is the most common cancer worldwide,” says cardiac and thoracic surgeon Matthew Arneson, MD, of Wesley Medical Center in Wichita, Kansas.
+“Lung cancer is the most common cancer worldwide,” says Matthew Arneson, MD, a cardiac and thoracic surgeon in Wichita, Kansas.

-Lung cancer is often diagnosed when it is more advanced, which can make it harder to treat and contributes to low five-year survival rates (the percent of people who are alive five years after being diagnosed with a certain medical condition).
-Just over half of people with lung cancer survive past five years if their cancer hasn’t spread at the time it was diagnosed.
-That number decreases to about one in five if the cancer has already spread to other areas of the body before it was found.
+Lung cancer is often diagnosed when it is more advanced.
+That can make it harder to treat and contributes to low five-year survival rates (the percentage of people who are alive five years after being diagnosed with a certain medical condition).
+More than half of people with lung cancer survive longer than five years if their cancer hasn’t spread at the time it was diagnosed.
+The five-year survival rate for all cases of lung cancer, including those that have spread, is about 1 in 4.

 Lung cancer screening may help to identify the disease at earlier stages.
 Here's what to know about it.